efruin-git/efruin-git.github.io/NFL-Salaries-and-win-loss-percentage.md

 I decided to measure team success with the win-loss percentage variable (win rate).
 I created a new variable, salary cap hit gini coefficient (cap_hit_gini_coef) to measure income inequality on each team.
 The formula I used for gini coefficient is derived from this summary [Gini Coefficient Explanation and Formulas](https://www.statsdirect.com/help/nonparametric_methods/gini.htm).

 I began my regression by testing the win-loss percentage variable for normality.
 The Q-Q Plot below seems to indicate a normal distribution, but the values are stepped, because teams play 16 games a season (17 starting in 2020).
-There are occassionally ties, but those are rare.
+There are occasionally ties, but those are rare.
 There are a limited number of possible win-loss percentages possible.
 The low win rate in the middle of the graph comes from the 2020-2023 seasons when teams started playing an extra game each year.
 Since there are fewer seasons with 17 game years, the 8/17 win rate of 0.47 was less common than the 7/16 win rate of 0.4375, and than other bucketed win rates.

 <img src="images/Win_Loss_Perc_Displot.png" alt="Win_Loss_Perc_Displot" width="500">
 <img src="images/Win_Loss_Perc_QQPlot.png" alt="Win_Loss_Perc_QQPlot" width="600">